dcbradley/shop/README.md

-# shop
+# Shop App
 Web interface for a shop.
 Used by the UW-Madison Physics electronics shop, stockroom, and instrument shop.

 See doc/INSTALLING.txt for installation instructions.

 Features include:

-  * User interface for purchasing items from a database of parts.
+  * Web interface for purchasing items from a database of parts.

-  * User interface for creating work orders.
+  * Web interface for creating and accounting work orders.

   * Payment via funding sources chosen from a list maintained by admins and/or users.

-  * Billing statements and production of a fund transfer spreadsheet.
+  * Monthly billing statements and production of a fund transfer spreadsheet.

 # Credits